homebound-team/truss/README.markdown

   <img src="logo.svg" width="400" />
 </p>

-Truss is a mini-framework for generating a Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. the truss DSL can be used in Emotion, MUI, Fela, etc.) that achieves both utility-class brevity and critical-css delivery.
+Truss is a mini-framework that provides a Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. Emotion, MUI, and Fela are all supported) that achieves both utility-class brevity and critical-CSS delivery.

-(tldr: truss turns `Css.mt1.black.$` into `{ margin-top: 8px, color: black }`, which then you use in Emotion/Fela/MUI as if you'd written the CSS in long-form.
+(tldr: you write your CSS in TypeScript/tsx like `<div css={Css.mt1.black.$}>`; truss turns `Css.mt2.black.$` into the long-form `{ margin-top: 8px, color: "black" }`, which is then output to the DOM/encoded in a unique CSS class name "as usual" by CSS-in-JS frameworks like Emotion/Fela/MUI.
 See below for more details.)

 See the "Why This Approach?" section for more rationale.